 Head down to the Pavillions Shopping Center in Scottsdale, just outside the McDonald's restaurant on any given Saturday night and you will be happy to find the longest running cruise-in event anywhere.
 Classic cars and bikes start cruising in around 4pm and within a few hours the lots is jammed packed with vintage and classic vehicles.
 It's a fun family event or just a nice way to spend a Saturday evening, strolling among some pretty sweet rides.
 Chat with the owners (or gearheads as they are lovingly called), learn something about why they love their ride and take some selfies while your there, perhaps with a 1960s Camaro in the background.
 Revel in the cotton candy colors and the shiny chrome.
 It's fun, it's free and its fuel injected!

-Most museums have at least one day per month that they are open to the public for free.
-In the case of SMoCA (or the Scottsdale Museum of Contemporary Art) they in fact of quite a few days each month you can go for free.
-Every Thursday all day in fact.
+Unlike most museums that have only one day per month that they are open to the public for free, SMoCA (or the Scottsdale Museum of Contemporary Art) in fact has quite a few free days each month.
+All day every Thursday in fact.
 And for those that prefer to visit weekends, the 2nd Saturday each month is also free.
 Dedicated to today's art and artists, they present a global perspective of modern and contemporary art, design and architecture.
 No stuffy old portraits of long dead dukes and duchesses here.
 The provocative pieces you will see here will bring you into a world of dynamic creativity and expression.